 What does the Portuguese football star Cristiano Ronaldo (CR7) have to do with concepts of place and space?
-A lot: specifically, I believe the examination of CR7’s gestures on a football pitch can give us some food for thought on the mutuality between ‘body, place, and existence’.
+A lot: specifically, I believe the investigation of CR7’s gestures on a football pitch can give us some food for thought on the mutuality between ‘body, place, and existence’.
 Existence in place, I mean; actual, concrete, bodily existence in place, or, even better, existence as being-in-place, which subsumes the other possibility: the concrete existence of bodies, things, or objects in space.
 This introductory statement about the apparent dualism between place and space obliges me to make a preliminary introduction, before getting right to the point: the implacement of Cristiano Ronaldo and the analysis of his gestures on a football pitch.

 First of all, as I’ve already said in a preceding article, I believe place to be the realm of concrete things (‘place is the arena of things’ I have said), space a domain of thought (‘the arena of thoughts’).
 To paraphrase an old saying by Democritus, I’d say that space exists in opinion while what really exists in actuality is place, which presents itself in different guises or states: physicochemical, biological, social and symbolic states, to begin with.
 In this website my scope is to reinstate the reciprocity between the two modalities of being – one concrete and placial the other abstract and spatial (or symbolic) – as a way to knowledge beyond dualism; then, I believe it is important to draw limits and boundaries between the two modalities of being in order to see differences continuities and correlations, and in order to avoid the following risks: mistaking the concrete for the abstract, and – the opposite – mistaking the abstract for the concrete.
 We incur the first risk when we think we live in a subjective world of concepts and symbols, representative of an external world that we consider is not directly accessible to us.
 The second risk regards the belief that certain abstract concepts refer to real entities, while they actually refer to abstract entities: for instance, we incur into that risk when we take space to be the token – a sign properly – for the concrete physical continuum in which we live.
 The latter proposition requires a clarification: even if concepts are intrinsically abstract (they are inherently abstract since they are a creation of the human mind), I believe some of them are tokens for abstract entities, while others are tokens for concrete entities.
 This is especially true with respect to the notions of place and space: for establishing the nature of those notions not only is intuitive reasoning and logic requested, but also the knowledge of their histories, as well as the knowledge of the terms through which those histories and meanings were narrated, are necessary.
 I believe we can all agree if we say that place, as well as space, are ‘just’ terms referred to concepts: nonetheless – I argue – while place can be the token for that which is concrete and/or actual (that’s why I’ve said ‘place is the arena of things’), space – if we leave aside its figurative use for a moment – is the token for that which is abstract and/or ideal (that’s why I’ve said that ‘space is the arena of thought’).
 And when we use an abstract concept like space to describe or represent concrete situations (that is, every time we use the term space as a metaphor or as a geometrically based concept in circumstances where the actual conflates with the ideal – for instance, this is the case when we use a common expression like ‘physical space’, which is an oxymoron in the end), even if we are conscious of its abstract character we should be conscious of the epistemological limits, the consequences and the risks that such uses of the term entail.
 As I wrote in the Preliminary Notes quoting a passage from Middlemarch, by George Eliot: ‘… all of us, grave or light, get our thoughts entangled in metaphors, and act fatally on the strength of them.’
 That is: we live as if our bodies and not just our minds are entangled in space, when in fact our bodies-and-minds are in place, to begin with.
 The risk behind the use of a metaphor is to misplace the difference between the abstract and the concrete.
 And since what is abstract, by definition, is just a selection of some parts from a whole, we risk to misplace the parts for the whole, or to minimize the role of the parts not abstracted, as if they are not present, which can have fatal consequences.
 In the specific case of space, which is a notion having a dimensional nature (etimologically, space is an extension, a distance – see the article Back to the Origins of Space and Place), there can be no dimension or extension abstracted from the matter and the duration which are intrinsically connected to any dimension or extension.
 With space, we forget time (Einstein fixed this inconsistency) and matter, or the processes behind them.
-So we come back to the main theme of my research: place is concrete, space is abstract.
-This means that reality is a place, to begin with.
-Whenever the situation and the conditions of language allow, we should resist the temptation to think of and speak about real bodies as existing, living or moving in space; before all, real bodies exist, live, and move in place or from place to place.
+So we come back to the main theme of my research: place is concrete, to begin with; space is abstract.
+This means that reality is a place, having concrete grounds, to begin with.
+Whenever the situation and the conditions of language allow, we should resist the temptation to think of and speak about actual bodies as existing, living or moving in space; before all, actual bodies exist, live, and move in place or from place to place.

 Coming back to where we started, Cristiano Ronaldo’s concrete physical presence is in place, not in space (not even in spacetime, which is another abstract entity), since place is what really exists, while space is ‘an opinion’ (unless we believe that the actual CR7 is an opinion as well, or even a hologram and not a real person in flesh and blood).
 To add some flavour to this position of mine concerning the concepts of place and space, I would say that CR7 is ‘implaced’ long before being ‘spatialized’.
 ‘Spatialization’ – an ambiguous concept, whose ambiguity I would resolve by understanding it either as the characteristic of a body to exist in space (hence an ideal body existing in an abstract space or domain – a ‘res cogitans’ to use a Cartesian terminology) or as the characteristic of a body to be spatially extended (in this case, ‘spatialization’ and the adverb ‘spatially’ would entail the metaphorical use of space to refer to the real extension of a body that exists in a real place, as a ‘res extensa’) – requires the reflective and ingenious intervention of the human mind, while for ‘implacement’ – the characteristic of a body, or an object, to be (actualized) in place – the very presence of the physical body/object is the necessary minimum requirement.
 As an intuitive example of ‘spatialization’ of the first case, I’ll pick up the process that CR7 was subjected to in order to become a virtual character within the digital environment of an electronic game – a space or a spatial domain, indeed.